VictorMusiwa/airspace-hugo/exampleSite/content/english/pages/about-us.md

 **Aims and objectives**

-\-to instil a culture of engaging in purposeful occasions
+* to instil a culture of engaging in purposeful occasions

-\-to nurture potential public speakers and enhance their skills
+* to nurture potential public speakers and enhance their skills

-\-to spark the spirit of financial, social and personal emancipation among youth
+* to spark the spirit of financial, social and personal emancipation among youth

-\-to assist in self-discovery and growth
+* to assist in self-discovery and growth

-\-to incorporate entrepreneurial mentorship
+* to incorporate entrepreneurial mentorship

-\-explore leadership aspects and apply them in daily life (both on a personal and communal scale)
+* explore leadership aspects and apply them in daily life (both on a personal and communal scale)

 **Long-term vision**